ScilifelabDataCentre/data.scilifelab.se/content/highlights/multiomics_analysis_all_cancer.md

 authors: [Katarina Öjefors Stark]
 ---

-Precision medicine involves the use of genetic information from the individual´s own genes and proteins to enable disease diagnosis, treatment, and prevention.
+Precision medicine involves the use of genetic information from the individual's own genes and proteins to enable disease diagnosis, treatment, and prevention.
 It is especially important in treatment of cancer.
 Precision medicine enables, for example, the use of therapies that specifically target cancer cells, and the use of tumor biomarkers to diagnose specific cancers.
 It can also involve the development of novel diagnostic tools for research on cancer, as well as other diseases.

 Each year about 300 children in Sweden are diagnosed with cancer.
 Acute lymphoblastic leukemia (ALL) is the most common form of childhood cancer, accounting for one in three childhood cancer diagnoses.
 Survival rates for ALL have improved in recent years due to the development of a number of different chemotherapy protocols and allogeneic hematopoietic stem cell transplantation (HSCT).
 Nevertheless, between 15 and 20% of children either do not respond well to currently available treatments or relapse, typically with poor survival outcomes.
 In addition, 80% of childhood ALL survivors experience a serious post-treatment medical event by middle age.
 In recent years, targeted therapies have been developed that reduce post-treatment complications and improve the outcome.
 However, work is still very much needed to develop novel therapeutic modalities for the treatment of high-risk patients and patients who relapse.

 The development of novel pharmacological and cellular therapies will require further research into the biological differences between children that are responsive to treatment, and those are not.
 Previous research using genetic and transcriptomic profiling have been able to, in part, explain why some children respond well and some do not.
 However, it is hoped that precision medicine will give better insight, as it will enable the characterization of the biomarkers and biology of responsive and non-responsive subtypes.
 This will be especially important for gaining more information on non-responders, about which relatively less is understood.

-In an article recently published in Nature Communications, researchers from Science for Life Laboratory, Karolinska Institutet and University of Muenster (First authors: Isabelle Rose Leo, Luay Aswad, Matthias Stahl, Corresponding author: [Rozbeh Jafari](https://staff.ki.se/people/rozbeh-jafari)) have investigated methods to identify potential drug candidates for childhood ALL.
+In a recently published article, researchers from SciLifeLab, Karolinska Institute and University of Muenster (first authors: Isabelle Rose Leo, Luay Aswad, Matthias Stahl; corresponding author: [Rozbeh Jafari](https://staff.ki.se/people/rozbeh-jafari)) have investigated methods to identify potential drug candidates for childhood ALL.
 The researchers adopted a comprehensive multi-omic analysis of 49 readily available childhood ALL cell lines, using proteomics, transcriptomics, and pharmacoproteomic characterization.

 Leo, Aswad, Stahl and colleagues used multi-omics layered analysis, including RNAseq, liquid chromatography-mass spectrometry (LC-MS), and drug sensitivity and resistance testing (DSRT), to study readily available childhood ALL cell lines.
 First, the research collaboration quantified over 12,000 proteins and 19,000 protein-coding transcripts.
 The sensitivity of 43 ALL cell lines to a panel of 528 approved oncological drugs and potential drug candidates was then tested using the DSRT.